fabioCollini/mv2m/README.md

 }
 ```

-In this JUnit test we use Mockito to create a mock of RateLoader object, in this way the test is repeatable.
+In this JUnit test we use Mockito to create a mock of RateLoader object, in this way the test is
+repeatable because it's not dependent on external sources.

 Data binding library is used to bind ViewModel object to the layout: